FabioParigi/NBrightBuyMigrate/README.md

 The interface has 2 button for importing.

 "Import new data migration" - This will take a v2 export data file and import it into v3.
 You should use this button if it's a fresh import of data.
-(This is designed to loop and to the import 2 times, so all cross refs for categories and products are correctly created)
+(This is designed to loop and do the import 2 times, so all cross refs for categories and products are correctly created)

-"Update existing migrated data" - if you've already imported the data file, you can use this option to redo the import is anything got missed.
-(Just makes things quicker, becuase in this case we don;t need a double loop to link refs)
+"Update existing migrated data" - If you've already imported the data file, you can use this option to redo the import if anything got missed.
+(Just makes things quicker, becuase in this case we don't need a double loop to link refs)

 <hr/>